Population Projections

 Total

-The current projections are considered preliminary as projections have more error as they move further from the most recent census (2010).
-We plan to revise our projections after the 2020 Census data is released.
 The current projections highlight expected changes based on recent trends.
 Future trends may be different due to the cyclical nature of migration (i.e. oil drilling) and due to policy changes that directly aim to impact migration or other components of population change.
-If you are in need of additional projection information (age groups, sex, etc.), please contact Dr. Jacqueline Miller, as these may be available.
+If you are in need of additional projection information, please contact Dr. Jacqueline Miller, as these may be available.

 Projections Methodology and Suggested Citation for Use:

 • The University of New Mexico Geospatial and Population Studies (GPS) releases periodic July 1 population projections for New Mexico and its 33 counties.
 These projections are used by several state agencies and private entities for research and planning purposes.
-GPS uses a standard cohort component method based on the demographic balancing equation: Popt = Popt-1+ Births – Deaths + Net Migration
+UNM-GPS uses a top-down approach for producing population projections in which the state’s population is projected followed by the county projections.
+For the state level projections, GPS uses a standard cohort component method based on the demographic balancing equation: Pop t = Pop t-1+ Births – Deaths + Net Migration.
+The 2023-2050 five-year interval projections begin with GPS’s 2022 population estimates produced in July 2023 ( “Launch Population”) and add in births, deaths and migration.